We are proud of the calibre of the staff who work for MIA and the level of expertise they offer our members.

-Beverley is the newest member of the MIA team, having started at the end of March 2017.
-Her role involves supporting the CEO, Chairman and Executive staff in the effective administration of MIA.
+Beverley joined MIA at the end of March 2017.
+Her role is to support the CEO, Chairman and Executive staff in the effective administration of MIA.
 This includes executive assistance to the Chief Executive, secretariat services to the MIA Council, conference and events coordination, and website administration.

 Beverley comes from a comprehensive background of administrative support and office management; the past 20 years in the education sector.
 For the past 10 years she has been supporting the President of the New Zealand School Trustees Association as Executive Assistant and Regional Liaison.